rhsProgrammingClub/Beginner_Module/README.md

 # Beginner_Module
-Here is where we upload all of the code from beginner module lessons for you to review.
+We will upload all of our code we've learned from the meeting slides here.